Terms and conditions of employment

 A local agreement on employment conditions in international operations that is mainly used for shorter operations such as reconnaissance missions, the Swedish Response Team, as well as search and rescue operations.

-MSB salaries for field staff are between 42 000 to 86 000 SEK/month.
 The basic salary is partly based on the requirements of applicable work experience and education and the responsibilities involved in the position.
 Salaries also reflect that operations often takes place in difficult living and working conditions and that field staff has non-regulated hours.

 In addition to basic salary, a salary supplement may apply if the employee has previous international experience to be of great relevance to the operation.

 Allowances and benefits

 The MSB offers a comprehensive allowances and benefits package to field staff on international operations, ranging from free home leave travel to access to psychosocial support.

 Read more about our allowances and benefits below.